 Fertilizing Your Vine

 During periods of active growth, fertilize mandevilla once every two weeks using a 10-20-10 fertilizer at half strength to promote blooms.
 For example, mix 1/2 tablespoon of water-soluble fertilizer with 1 gallon of water.
 Always water the soil and keep fertilizer off the plant's foliage or fertilizer burn can occur.
 In winter, dormant mandevilla should not be fertilized.
 Once new growth begins in spring, start your fertilizer program again.

 Within its hardiness zones, mandevilla may die to the ground in tough winters, but come back from the roots in spring.
 In colder zones, the plant will die unless brought indoors.
-Garden-grown plants can be transplanted into container for winters.
+Garden-grown plants can be transplanted into containers for winters.
+The soil for a mandevilla needs to be sandy with a fair ratio of organic matter in the soil.
+Consider a soil that is two parts peat moss or soil to one part of sand.
+IN order to climb, a mandevilla needs a trellis.
+The larger the plant the larger the container and trellis should be, at least half as big as the plant.
 When container grown, simply move mandevilla indoors.
 Bring mandevilla inside before temperatures drop below 50 degrees Fahrenheit or damage can occur.
 Provide filtered sunlight and weekly watering for best results indoors.
 Transplant back to the garden or move containers outside in late spring.
 Wait until temperatures stay above 50 degrees Fahrenheit and all threat of frost has passed.

 Pruning and Pests